onetoneisme/blackjack/units_refactored/CF for developers/Basic/001 Application Management in Cloud Foundry - Part 1/03_Pushing applications.md

 Once logged in, you can simply use the `cf push` command and one parameter (application name) to deploy the source code to Cloud Foundry.

-But first, we need to expand the memory limit of the space quota we created in the previous units.
+But before that, we need to expand the memory limit of the space quota we created in the previous units.

 ```sh
 cf update-space-quota small-space-quota -i 2G
 ```
-> **Tip**: You will need to login as the *admin* user, target the parent Org, and then update the size of the quota.
-You may also want to delete the *training* Org while logged in as *admin*.
-After that, you will need to exit and login back as *my-user*.
+> **Tip**: You will need to login as the `admin` user, target the parent org, and then update the size of the quota.
+You may also want to delete the *training* org while logged in as `admin`.
+After that, you will need to exit and login back as `my-user`.

 Once the space quota is updated, you can deploy your application.